• Skip to main content

 • Add curd to a large bowl.
 Whisk it well to break up lumps & make it smooth.

-• If you do not have cardamom powder, then add few cardamoms to a spice jar and powder them.
+• Sweet Lassi: If you do not have cardamom powder, then add few cardamoms to a spice jar and powder them.
 To make a fine powder quickly you can also add few tbsp of sugar and powder them.

 • Add sugar, cardamom powder and saffron to the smooth yogurt.